 Off-Road Riding

-If you plan to ride your e-bike off-road, on rough roads, on roads that are covered in snow or mud, or on roads with lots of hills, a geared motor is the better choice.
-The gearing makes the motor much better at dealing with changing speeds and inclines.
-You can slow down for a rough section of road and then quickly accelerate back up to speed.
-When you reach an incline, you can power right up it.
+If you plan to ride your e-bike off-road, a geared motor is the better choice.
+The gearing makes the motor much better at dealing with changing trail conditions and inclines.
+You can slow down for a rough section of trail and then quickly accelerate back up to speed.
+When you reach a steep incline, you can power right up it.
 This is possible thanks to the extra torque that the gears create.
+Geared hub motors also operate more efficiently at slow speeds.
+If you have to creep over a rocky trail at 2mph, you can.

 Direct drive motors don’t handle rugged conditions quite as well.
-They take more time to get back up to speed.
-If you slow down for a pothole, it will take you some time to regain your speed.
+When you slow down, they take more time to get back up to speed.
 They also aren’t as capable of climbing steep hills.
 You’ll have to walk your bike more often.
-Having said this, you can find large gearless hub motors that offer good off-road performance.
+Riding at slow speeds is also less efficient.

 Winner: Geared hub motors handle rough conditions better.